Is Monel Magnetic?

 • Monel K500: This grade, which includes small amounts of aluminum and titanium, also exhibits non-magnetic properties in its annealed condition.
 However, specific heat treatments or cold working can cause slight magnetic behavior due to the formation of intermetallic compounds.

-3. Factors That Influence Monel’s Magnetism
+3. Factors That Influence Magnetism of Monel metal

 • Cold Working: This process can change the atomic structure of Monel, aligning nickel atoms and inducing weak magnetic properties.